 The Ancient Civilizations course for seventh grade students introduces the chronological discovery of the major civilizations including Mesopotamia, Medieval History, and the Roman Empire.
 An annual trip to the Texas Panhandle and the Palo Duro Canyon helps students better understand ancient civilizations.

 The eighth grade American History course presents a chronological study of the Native American peoples through the Civil War.
 Emphasis is placed on the American Revolution, the creation of our federal government, and the Civil War.
-The eighth grade curriculum is enhanced with the annual trip to Tennessee to futher explore American history with a focus on the Civil War and the Civil Rights movement.
+The eighth grade curriculum is enhanced with the annual trip to Tennessee to further explore American history with a focus on the Civil War and the Civil Rights movement.